rana-ahammed/gentstyle/README.md

 ## Features of this website

-✅ Fully Responsive ✅ Login and Register ✅ JWT Authentication ✅ Email Verification ✅ Uploading product by Admin ✅ Adding and Deleting products from Cart ✅ User can buy product User can make payment (Stripe)
+1. Fully Responsive, 2.
+Login and Register, 3.
+JWT Authentication, 4.
+Email Verification, 5.
+Uploading product by Admin, 6.
+Adding and Deleting Products from Cart, 7.
+Users can buy products Users can make payments (Stripe)